Carlotavfsilva/capstone_project-HealthMatch/README.md

 The application follows a layered architecture with clear separation of concerns:

-- UI Layer: Streamlit interface for user interaction and chat display
+- UI Layer: Streamlit interface for user interaction and chat display.
-- Service Layer: Application logic handling user input, context management, and orchestration
+- Service Layer: Application logic handling user input, context management, and orchestration.
-- AI Layer: Gemini LLM for response generation combined with RAG for grounded answers
+- AI Layer: Gemini LLM for response generation combined with RAG for grounded answers.
-- Data Layer: MongoDB storing medical documents and vector embeddings
+- Data Layer: MongoDB storing medical documents and vector embeddings.

-An architecture diagram can be found in docs/ARCHITECTURE.md.
+An architecture diagram and further explanation can be found in docs/ARCHITECTURE.md.

 ## Installation & Setup